What's the catch?

 the potential to put you back an additional $68.

 Afterpay doesn't perform a credit check when you sign up.
-This makes it different to other forms of credit as there is no check to see if it suits your needs.
+This makes it different to other forms of credit as there's no check to see if it suits your needs.

 It also differs by not charging interest.
-If you meet all of the repayments, it's more attractive than payday loans, but it's still no better than saving up to make a purchase.
+If you meet all of the repayments, there's no additional costs.
+This makes it more attractive than payday loans, but it's still no better than saving up to make a purchase.

 What's the most expensive purchase I can make using Afterpay?